aj-stein-nist/oscal-2023-workshop/docs/pt1_howto.md

 <!-- TODO include some icons here -->

+* Normally, we are part of the NIST OSCAL Team
+* Today is special, we are the IFA GoodRead Product Team
     * Developer - Developing the application
     * System Engineer - Deploying and maintaining the application in the system

 ---

 ## The opening act (why are we here?)

-Our fictional organization, IFA, wants the GoodRead product team to use OSCAL on this new project and report back on how it improves the project lifecycle.
+IFA has tasked us to design, implement, and documenting this new system for this project, following the IFA software development lifecycle (SDLC).

 ![IFA's GitHub page](./support/screenshot_ifa_github.png)

-We have been tasked with designing and documenting this new system.
+IFA's Office of the CISO wants us to use OSCAL and report back on how it impacts the IFA SDLC.

 ---

 ### The project

+- IFA needs to track policy publication
-- Important Federal Agency needs a link shortener (let's call it **IFA GoodRead**)
+- A link shortener will help (let's call it **IFA GoodRead**)
 - How will it work?
     - Staff log into GoodRead admin portal
     - Take a URL like `https://www.ifa.gov/2023/04/19/request-for-comment-on-new-guidance-for-2023-fiscal-year`
     - Generate a short link like `https://from.ifa.gov/2023rfc`
     - Share short link with public
-    - Track audience metric from short link usage
+    - Track audience metrics from short link usage

 ---